-- Characteristics of effective outdoor learning. - A discussion about health and safety in the outdoor setting. - Making links between Working Scientifically curriculum objectives and Outdoor Learning. - Exploring how Subject Knowledge curriculum objectives can be taught in the outdoor setting. - Exploring assessment in the outdoor setting.
+- Characteristics of effective outdoor learning. - Making links between Working Scientifically curriculum objectives and Outdoor Learning. - Exploring how Subject Knowledge curriculum objectives can be taught in the outdoor setting. - Exploring assessment and recording in the outdoor setting. - Planning for outdoor learning.